Drink & Dine: Wine and Food Pairings to Celebrate Pride All Month Long

 Pride parades especially are summertime highlights: colourful, free-wheeling and fundamentally inclusive, which is part of the reason so many have either attended one in the past or has the event firmly planted on the bucket list.
 Whether in Toronto, Vancouver or Montreal (or in Calgary or Halifax or Saskatoon), Canadian Pride events value, recognize and support LGBTQ2S+ people and their families.
 What’s not to love?

-In the spirit of Pride and all it represents, we suggest three wine options — featuring something new, something Canadian and something classic, as well as can’t-miss food pairings — to help you gear up for (or wind down from) the festivities.
+In the spirit of Pride and all it represents, we suggest three wine options — as well as can’t-miss food pairings — to help you gear up for (or wind down from) the festivities.
 You choose the mood; we’ve got your consumption choices covered.

 Pair With: Rosé wines are a perfect complement to any salad, and they work hand-in-glove with moist, flaky crab cakes, which radiate summertime and can (obviously) be made with crab or easily translated into a vegan option using chickpeas and hearts of palm.
 Vegan blogger Melissa Huggins, who grew up eating seafood on Long Island, has a clever workaround for maintaining the dish’s ocean-like flavour: adding kelp granules or breaking up and adding a sheet of seaweed to her recipe.

 For the highly compelling reasons of Pride and the Summer Solstice mentioned above, we’re sticking with pink and suggesting pink bubbles as our homegrown pick.
-Lots of Ontario wineries make refreshing, pretty pink sparklers, such as Lily Sparkling Wine from Colio Estate, the new Rosé Bubbles from Peller Family Reserve or Sandbanks new Sparkling Rosé.
-All are under $20.
+Lots of Ontario wineries make refreshing, pretty pink sparklers, such as Lily Sparkling Wine from Colio Estate, Rosé Bubbles from Peller Family Reserve or Sandbanks Sparkling Rosé.